daneenjah/PUBg/README.md

 *Todo:*

-    -More secure login, at least hash the passwords.
+    -More secure login.

     -Too many API requests notification to the user interface.

+    -Add matches?